MetPX/sarracenia/doc/Admin.rst

    speedo: total rate of posts/second, total rate of logs/second.
    question: should posts go to the log as well? before operations, we need to figure out how Nagios will monitor it.

+   sr_log is weird... works on one server, but not another... dunno bug? more testing needed.

    Is any of this needed, or is the rabbit GUI enough on it's own?